Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

 Guiding Cue: "Become aware of the sounds around you... make slow and easeful movements, taking your time to return, exactly as you are."

-Final Thoughts for the Teacher
+A Final Thought for the Teacher

 Teachers, remember: your presence is more potent than your perfection.
 Your words offer a kind permission to release any striving, both for your students and for yourself.
 By leaving space and softness in your tone, you invite the mind to drift naturally into a state of deep ease and luminous awareness.